call us today

 If you are a licensed attorney who was arrested for an alleged criminal offense in north central Florida, it will be in your best interest to seek legal representation for assistance navigating the Florida Bar disciplinary process.
 Galigani Law Firm defends all kinds of licensed professionals in Alachua County, Marion County, Levy County, Gilchrist County, and many surrounding areas of Gainesville.

-Gainesville criminal defense attorney Dean Galigani is Board Certified in Criminal Trial Law by the Florida Bar.
-You can have our lawyers provide a complete evaluation of your case during a free initial consultation as soon as you call (352) 375-0812 today.
+Our lawyers will provide a complete evaluation of your case during a free initial consultation as soon as you call (352) 375-0812 today.

 The Florida Bar's disciplinary proceedings were established "to protect the public and the administration of justice from lawyers who have not discharged, will not discharge, or are unlikely to discharge their professional duties to clients, the public, the legal system, and the legal profession properly."